United States Biosphere Network

 Support the USBN

-In 2022, the US Biosphere Network became a fiscally sponsored project of the Center for Large Landscape Conservation, expanding the Network’s capacity to achieve its mission to foster local, national and international connections among biosphere regions, facilitate their sharing of best practices, and support their work to connect people and nature.
+In 2022, the US Biosphere Network became a fiscally sponsored project of the Center for Large Landscape Conservation, expanding the Network’s capacity to achieve its mission to foster local, national and international connections within and among biosphere regions, to facilitate their sharing of best practices, and to support the network partners’ efforts to connect people with nature, conserve biodiversity and natural systems, encourage sustainable economies, and include diverse regional cultures and identities.

 You can play an important role in this effort by making a donation to the Center and designating your gift to the US Biosphere Network.